LetiziaC14/nnUNet/README.md

 -	<200 voxels for tumor
 -	<50 voxels for cyst

-## How to run nnU-Net on KiTS23 dataset
+## How to train nnU-Net on KiTS23 dataset
 1) **Download data kits23** following the intructions in the repo https://github.com/neheller/kits23.git

 2) **Installation**: